 BEYOND SECURITY: HTTPS, AN SEO BENEFIT OF SWITCHING OVER

-2 years ago, Google started calling for HTTPS everywhere.
+Some years ago, Google started calling for HTTPS everywhere.
 Now, Word-press has switched all its hosted custom domain sites to these secured and encrypted sites.
-This amazing protocol designed to enhance cyber security is experiencing a vast growth in popularity- According to study from Moz, as at June this year, about 33 percent of all site ranking on first page use HTTPS, compared to 8 percent two years ago.
+This amazing protocol designed to enhance cyber security is experiencing a vast growth in popularity- According to study from Moz, as at June this year, about 33 percent of all site ranking on first page use HTTPS, compared to 8 percent some years years ago.

 They also predicted that before 2017 comes to a close, about half of first-page Google results will be safe and secure.
 Not only is HTTPS more secure and drastically growing in usage, but, perhaps most importantly, Google now considers it a ranking signal.